-The basis vectors a_j span the unit cell.
-There are 6 simple (or primitive) unit cells that contain a single point, specified by the lengths of the unit translations a, b, c and pairwise angles α, β, γ between them.
-The most symmetric among them is the cubic cell, with a = b = c and $\alpha = \beta = \gamma = 90^{\circ}$.
+The basis vectors $a_j$ span the unit cell.
+There are 6 simple (or primitive) unit cells that contain a single point, specified by the lengths of the unit translations a, b, c and pairwise angles $\alpha, \beta, \gamma$ between them.
+The most symmetric among them is the cubic cell, with a = b = c and $\alpha = \beta = \gamma = 90^{\circ}$ .

-The lattice unit cell is always a generating region (a tile that tiles the entire space), but the smallest generating region -the fundamental domain- may be smaller than the lattice unit.
+The lattice unit cell (primitive cell) is always a generating region (a tile that tiles the entire space).
+The smallest generating region -the fundamental domain- is a minimal region that generates the whole pattern through its images under all symmetries.
 At each lattice point the identical group of "atoms" constitutes the motif.
-A primitive cell is a minimal region repeated by lattice translations.
 The lattice and the motif completely characterize the crystal.